luisgarcia87/Curb-to-Mqtt/README.md

 - WebSocket disconnections, which are automatically reconnected after a brief delay.

 I am in no way an expert in this subject so feel free to comment and propose a better or improved code.
 I also need help if possible to make a custom HACS component out of this to be able to configure everything from Home Assistant UI.

+## Disclaimer
+This project is not affiliated with or endorsed by Curb Energy.